oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 acquire, or release, connections to be able use a DRCP or PRCP pool.

 Implicit connection pooling is available in python-oracledb Thin and :ref:`Thick <enablingthick>` modes.
-It requires Oracle Database 26ai.
+It requires Oracle AI Database 26ai.
 Python-oracledb Thick mode additionally requires Oracle Client version 23 libraries.